Dragon Age: The Masked Empire: Plot

-At the University of Orlais Celene meets with Leliana, the Left Hand of the Divine, to ask that Divine Justinia V acts directly to try and ease the tension between mages and templars.
-Leliana and the empress agree that the Divine will make a declaration at a ball thrown in her honor in no more than a month.
+At the University of Orlais, Celene meets with Leliana, the Left Hand of the Divine, to ask that Divine Justinia V act directly to try and ease the tension between mages and templars.
+Leliana and the Empress agree that the Divine will make a declaration at a ball thrown in her honor in no more than a month.

-Briala has been Empress Celene's elf servant for many, many years and they worked together in secret, both within Orlesian society's complex game of political intrigue and as lovers; it could never come to light that they were romantically involved, as it would be as scandalous as a lady of an estate sleeping with the gardener.
+Briala has been Empress Celene's elf servant for many, many years.
+They worked together in secret, both within Orlesian society's complex game of political intrigue and as lovers; it could never come to light that they were romantically involved, as it would be as scandalous for a lady of an estate to sleep with the gardener.
 However, since Celene promised Briala she would one day free the elves of Orlais, Briala continued to do Celene's bidding in secret.
 Briala was mainly her spymaster, using the city elves as her eyes and ears.
 Along with Celene's chevalier champion, Ser Michel, Briala ensured Celene kept the throne while her cousin Grand Duke Gaspard schemed.

 Gaspard eventually launched a coup attempt against Celene while she is in the city of Halamshiral, which forces the Empress and her entourage to do their best to stay hidden from Gaspard and his agents as they attempt to track her down.
-Celene's goal is to return to Val Royeux and rally forces loyal to her if she has any chance in stopping him.
-Along the way Celene encounters the mysterious elven apostate Felassan, a clan of Dalish elves who has summoned a powerful demon, the magical mirror artifacts known as the Eluvians, and is even forced to work alongside Gaspard himself to ensure their mutual survival.
+Celene's goal is to return to Val Royeux and rally forces loyal to her as her only chance of stopping him.
+Along the way, Celene encounters the mysterious elven apostate Felassan, a clan of Dalish elves who has summoned a powerful demon, the magical mirror artifacts known as the Eluvians, and is even forced to work alongside Gaspard himself to ensure their mutual survival.